-Recent TU Law graduate Sara M. Schmook (’12) talks about how she made the decision to open her own firm after law school.
+Recent TU College of Law graduate Sara M. Schmook (’12) talks about how she made the decision to open her own firm after law school.

 After graduation and the grueling journey through bar preparation and the Oklahoma bar exam I found that I was more exhausted than I had been while juggling my responsibilities during law school.
 Ironically, I also realized that I was unsatisfied by 8 to 10 hours of daily focus on the sole agenda of passing the bar.
 I actually missed my hectic schedule.
 That epiphany and the lack of job opportunities available in the current economic market led me to the decision to open my own law firm.

 As a Certified Public Accountant I had worked in international accounting for over ten years prior to attending law school.
 My parents are small business owners self employed in the commercial real estate appraisal field for over thirty years.
 I am also the mother of an active nine year old daughter and the Treasurer at her school for the Marquette Home & School Association.
 Three years of law school filled with classes, organizational meetings, internships and studying, required me to master the skills of time management in order to succeed as a law student and mother.
 I soon realized that all of these experiences were pointing me in the same direction—to open my own law firm.